 Lastly, it is obvious that good tools make work easier, safer, and help you do the job well.
 But you need to match good tools with the right skills.
-Otherwise, if you use the wrong tools or use good tools wrongly, you could hurt yourself or break more stuff than you can fix.
+Otherwise, if you use the wrong tools for the job or use the right tools wrongly, you could hurt yourself or end up breaking more stuff than you can fix.

-You can have as many sets of different pliers as possible but for an electrician, these 10 types of pliers are a must-have for electrical projects.
-It does not matter what your level of expertise or experience is.
+You can have several sets of different pliers for your electrical projects but these pliers are a must-have in your tool set.
+It doesn’t matter what your level of expertise or experience is.
 You will need each of these pliers at some point in your project.